kamleshbaheti/Autism-Detection-of-Early-Childhood-Screening/README.md

 ## License

-This project is licensed under the Apache License 2.0 (LICENSE).
+This project is licensed under the Apache License 2.0.

 ## Let's Collaborate!